Wotcnt/Polyrifringence-Engine/README.md

 ---

-1. ###### Begin with an introduction by using the Polyrifringence Custom GPT to get familiar with the concepts; be ready for a "strange loop" experience where learning circles back on itself as your understanding deepens.
+1. **Begin with a guided introduction using the Polyrifringence Engine Custom GPT.**
+   Use it to familiarise yourself with the core concepts and language.
+Expect a "strange loop" effect where ideas recur, but each pass should deepen clarity rather than repeat content verbatim.
+This is intentional and part of the learning process.

-2. ###### Keep Notepad++ open to save your WORK regularly - capturing notes, observations, and questions as you go.`
+2. **Keep Notepad++ open and save your work continuously.**

-3. ###### Choose one LLM to be your MAIN knowledge base builder and focus your core study through it.
-Use other LLMs to explore fragmented or alternative perspectives, treating the process as assembling parts of a larger whole.

-4. ###### Record insights, gut feelings, or anything interesting from your interactions with the LLMs in a .txt file.
-Periodically review and resubmit this file to your LLMs with questions like those present in this subset below.

-Generalized Subset:
+   Capture notes, observations, questions, confusions, and partial insights as they arise.
+Treat this file as a live external memory, not a polished document.
+Frequency matters more than structure at this stage.

+3. **Select one LLM as your primary knowledge builder.**
+   Route your main line of questioning through a single model to maintain continuity and coherence.
+Use additional LLMs only as supplementary observers to probe alternative interpretations, edge cases, or conflicting perspectives.
+Think in terms of assembling a larger whole from partial views.

+4. **Periodically consolidate and re-inject your notes into your LLMs.**
+   Save your running observations as a `.txt` file.
+At intervals, submit this file back to your chosen LLMs and interrogate it using reflective, observer-oriented prompts such as the following.

+---

+**Generalized Query Subset**:

+---

-     `Can you think further on this.`
+`Can you think further on this and identify any deeper implications or latent structure?`

-     `What do you observe and note when reading this from left to right - top to bottom?` `What do you observe and note when reading this in reverse, inside and outside?` `Can you give me observer lens perspectives on this?`
+`What do you observe and note when reading this from left to right, top to bottom?`

+`What patterns, assumptions, or sequences become apparent in this ordering?`

+`What do you observe and note when reading this in reverse, inside and outside?`

+`What relationships, symmetries, or omissions become visible from this perspective?`

+`Can you provide multiple observer-lens perspectives on this?`

+`How might different observers interpret, prioritise, or misunderstand what is present?`

-     `What Insights have you gained, and what have you learnt from this?`
+`What insights have you gained from this review?`

+`What has been learned, clarified, reframed, or challenged as a result?`

+---

+5. **Apply iterative refinement.**

+---

+*The following steps describe how to turn individual interactions into a cumulative learning process.*

- 5. ###### Use iterative refinement: integrate answers from different models, note contradictions or new insights, and build a richer understanding over multiple cycles following the principle of incremental optimization - small, manageable learning increments create better retention and mastery than trying to absorb everything at once.
+Integrate answers from different models, note contradictions, convergences, or new insights, and refine your understanding across multiple cycles.

+Follow the principle of incremental optimisation.

+Small, manageable learning increments lead to stronger retention and deeper mastery than attempting to absorb everything at once.

+---

+6. **Cross-pollinate between models deliberately.**

+---

- 6. ###### Copy useful text from your main LLM and feed it into others for comparison, expansion, or alternative formulations.
+Copy useful text from your primary LLM and submit it to other models for comparison, expansion, or alternative formulations.

+Use differences in response style or emphasis as signals rather than errors.

 ---